Whitesaltyduck/backend-system/README.md

 - YAML-based pipelines
 - Separation between CI and deploy stages
 - Deployment gated on CI correctness

+### Deployment Failure Handling

+Deployment is expected to fail when required cloud resources or secrets are not present.

+This behavior confirms that the pipeline fails explicitly at the infrastructure boundary rather than masking configuration errors.

 > **Key insight:**
 > CI/CD confirms deployability — not runtime correctness.